zhanghaocore/python-sdk/README.md

 ### Mounting to an Existing ASGI Server

 > **Note**: SSE transport is being superseded by [Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http).

+By default, SSE servers are mounted at `/sse` and Streamable HTTP servers are mounted at `/mcp`.
+You can customize these paths using the methods described below.

 You can mount the SSE server to an existing ASGI server using the `sse_app` method.
 This allows you to integrate the SSE server with other ASGI applications.